HanXHX/ansible-firewall/README.md

 In this role, you manage "INPUT" chain.
 FORWARD/OUTPUT will be managed in further versions.

 Do NOT use this role, if you manage your own firewall!

-Do NOT forget to open your SSH port!
+Do NOT forget to open your SSH port if you don't use `firewall_auto_open_ssh`!

+If you don't configure fail2ban, it uses default configuration.

 Requirements
 ------------